|

 On the 26th, I was the last to speak in the evening, and it was

-fatigue, Bhagavan stayed through my prattle.
-Obviously, his courtesy
+and fatigue, Bhagavan stayed through my prattle.
+Obviously, his

-subjected him to a severe endurance test.
-Later, he took the trouble
+courtesy subjected him to a severe endurance test.
+Later, he

-Once at the request of Ma Devaki, I had borrowed for her from
+and procedures.
+Once at the request of Ma Devaki, I had borrowed

-the Ramakrishna Math Library in Salem, the book, 'Practising the
+for her from the Ramakrishna Math Library in Salem, the book,

 Sometimes he asks me to speak to his devotees, at the Ashram.